Sandbag: Fortification

 Individual filled bags are not too heavy to lift and move into place.
 They may be laid in excavated defences as revetment, or as free-standing walls above ground where excavations are impractical.
 As plain burlap sandbags deteriorate fairly quickly, sandbag structures meant to remain in place for a long time may be painted with a portland cement slurry to reduce the effects of rot and abrasion.
 Cotton ducking sandbags last considerably longer than burlap and are hence preferable for long-term use.
 However, the vast majority of sandbags used by modern military and for flood prevention are made of circular woven polypropylene.
 Some of the World War I memorial trenches were rebuilt with concrete sandbags after the First World War—although criticized as looking unnatural, they have lasted well.
 During World War II in Great Britain, some aircraft revetments and pillboxes were made from concrete filled sandbags, again these have lasted well.

 Sandbag fortifications have been used since at least the late 16th century.
 For example, the rebellious Mughal governor Mirza Jani Beg used improvised sandbags made out of boat sails to construct a makeshift fort at Unarpur, Sindh, in 1592.
 Later, British loyalists used sandbag and log fortifications in the 1781 Siege of Ninety-Six during the American Revolutionary War.
 Nathanael Greene was familiar enough with the fortification technique to equip his troops with hooks to pull down the sandbag and log walls when they stormed the Star Redoubt in Ninety Six, South Carolina.

-In ancient times, temporary sandbag forts known as an antestature were made out of sandbags.They were historically hastily established by a retreating force to slow the progress of the enemy.
+In ancient times, temporary sandbag forts known as antestature were made out of sandbags.
+They could be hastily constructed by retreating forces to slow the progress of the enemy.
 The word comes from the Latin ante ("before"), and statūra ("a standing").